timmybytes/compuneers/CONTRIBUTING.md

 3. Continue with the below steps

-## Writing about a figure in the Figure List
+## Writing about a figure already in the Figure List

 1. Open a new issue